Im-Rises/friends-link/README.md

 </p>

 ## Description
-Social media developped in PHP, HTML, CSS and JavaScript and SQL.
+Social media developed in PHP, HTML, CSS and JavaScript and SQL.
-The website allow you to register and communicate with other persons.
+The website allows you to register and communicate with other persons.
-Direct messages, posts, post comments on a post, search people, create group conversation, modify your homepage, ...
+That can be Direct messages, posts, post comments, searching peoples, create group conversation, modify your homepage.

 ## Images